Ergon-moe/Bitcoin-Static/doc/bchn-gitlab-usage-rules-and-guidelines.md

-# BCHN GitLab development working rules & guidelines
+# ERGN GitLab development working rules & guidelines

-This document describes the working rules, workflow, terminology and guidelines that developers and testers should be familiar with while working on the Bitcoin Cash Node repository and issue tracker at
+This document describes the working rules, workflow, terminology and guidelines that developers and testers should be familiar with while working on the Bitcoin Static repository and issue tracker at

 [https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/](https://gitlab.com/bitcoin-cash-node/bitcoin-cash-node/)

-## BCHN GitLab workflow
+## ERGN GitLab workflow

 Below are common workflows users will encounter:

 * Raise an Issue if you experience a problem or have a suggestion for improving the product

-* Fork the BCHN Repository
+* Fork the ERGN Repository

 * Create a branch for your change